solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control-with-intra-block-exponential-local-base-fee.md

   - so that users want txes fail fast (want to decrease actual CU)
   - 25% is burntd and 25% is collected to leaders
     - so, avoid too much requested cu.

+finally, when substantial blocks are full for extended duration, the global base-fee will naturally starts ceiling up.
+That's unavoidable no matter what.

 ## Impact